-America has historically played catch up when it comes to payments and security innovations being implemented in the EU, the most recent will have far reaching repercussions and end up having an affect on U.S. merchants and consumers sooner rather than later.
+America has historically played catch up when it comes to payments and security innovations implemented in the EU.
+But, these most recent changes will have far-reaching repercussions.
+The new payment regulations no doubt will end up having an effect on U.S. merchants and consumers sooner or later.

 What is PSD2?

 Let’s get a bird’s eye view of what PSD2 is and does.
-PSD2 aims to expand upon the original Payment Services Directive (PSD1) which went into effect in December 2007 in order to regulate payment services and payment service providers and establish a set of regulations for electronic payments throughout the European Union.
-PSD2 then, includes standards which will establish a baseline or framework for for data security, create a set of policies for the banks to allow access to consumer banking data by third parties (such as a retail merchant) for the purpose of initiating the payment without having to turn to traditional card brand networks as well as requiring higher security standards for eCommerce payments.
+PSD2 aims to expand upon the original Payment Services Directive (PSD1) which went into effect in December 2007.
+The objective is to regulate payment services and payment service providers and establish a set of regulations for electronic payments throughout the European Union.
+PSD2 then includes standards that will establish a baseline or framework for data security.
+The directive will create a set of policies for banks to allow access to consumer banking data by third parties (such as a retail merchant).
+The access to date is for the purpose of initiating the payment without having to turn to traditional card brand networks as well as requiring higher security standards for eCommerce payments.

 What is the main goal of the measure for the EU and will America eventually follow suit?